Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 	- This virtualization could also enable hybrid edge-cloud applications where the model can depending on resource be evaluated either on edge or cloud.

 ##### V. Protecting the Model's Intellectual Property
+A trained ML model can represent significant intellectual value for the owner.
+- Part of value comes from highly specialized skillset of developer